kuhn-ruess/cmdbsyncer/README.md

  or even own Targets (Target must not be Checkmk, also Checkmk can be the source instead of a CMDB).
 - Folder Pool Feature to split big amounts of Hosts automatticly between folders (and therfore sites).
 - Creation of Host-, Contact- and Service Groups
+- Creation of all types of Checkmk Rules
+- Creation of BI Rules
 - Integrated options to prevent to many Updates in Checkmk
 - Command to Active Configuration
 - Command to Bake and Sign Agents